- I regularly visit family in Hawai’i, and have visited every major island more than once.

 Getting Around on the Islands

-No island has significant public transportation (though O’ahu’s system is the most elaborate, and around Honolulu, buses are readily available), so no matter where you’re headed for your Hawaii vacation, you will either need to rent a car or hire out taxis, tours, and/or shuttles.
+No island has significant public transportation (though O’ahu’s system is the most elaborate, and around Honolulu, buses are readily available), so no matter where you’re headed for your Hawaii vacation, you will either need to rent a car or book taxis, tours, and/or shuttles.

 Most tour companies will do pick-ups at larger hotels and resorts, and there are both independent and hotel-run airport shuttles in some locations.
 Uber/Lyft operate on Kaua’i, O’ahu, Maui and The Big Island, but be aware that they are readily available only in places that are densely populated/touristed.
 In recent years, rentals cars have sometimes been in short supply so if you’re thinking about renting a car in Hawaii, this is one of those times you’ll want to book well in advance.